Radio Resource Management for Cellular-Connected UAV: A Learning Approach

-Fig. \ref{Reward_history} shows reward history curves versus training episodes for the proposed hybrid D3QN-DDPG solution.
+Fig. \ref{Reward_history} shows reward history curves versus training episodes for the proposed hybrid D3QN-TD3 solution.
 The average reward reflects the expected value of epoch rewards for each episode, which is calculated via averaging accumulated rewards over training epochs.
-It can be observed from Fig. \ref{Reward_history} that both D3QN and DDPG networks illustrate increasing trending of average reward alongside the training process, though experiencing some fluctuations that are usual phenomenons in the regime of DRL-related algorithms.
-Specifically, the D3QN's average reward converges to the optimum (around 0.6) after 85 training episodes, while the DDPG converges to its highest average reward (about 0.54) after 80 training episodes.
-Fig. \ref{reward_history_d3qn} validates that the D3QN agent can adapt to the dynamic RBP environment via allocating proper RB index to the DUE for each time slot, while Fig. \ref{reward_history_ddpg} verifies that the DDPG agent is able to adjust transmit beamforming vectors to fit the small-scale fading environment.
-After saving the hybrid D3QN-DDPG model with the highest average rewards, we can re-load it to realize EOD performance comparison which will be illustrated in section \ref{subsection_performance_comparison}.
+It can be observed from Fig. \ref{Reward_history} that both D3QN and TD3 networks illustrate increasing trending of average reward alongside the training process, though experiencing some fluctuations that are usual phenomena in the regime of DRL-related algorithms.
+Specifically, the D3QN's average reward converges to the optimum (around 0.57) after 70 training episodes, while the TD3 converges to its highest average reward (about 0.51) after 40 training episodes.
+Fig. \ref{reward_history_d3qn} validates that the D3QN agent can adapt to the dynamic RBP environment via allocating proper RB index to the DUE for each time slot, while Fig. \ref{reward_history_td3} verifies that the TD3 agent is able to adjust transmit beamforming vectors to fit the small-scale fading environment.
+After saving the hybrid D3QN-TD3 model with the highest average rewards, it can be re-loaded to realize EOD performance comparison which will be illustrated in Subsection \ref{subsection_performance_comparison}.